pramnora/Small-BASIC/README.md

 -> there is built-in intellisense with automatic code completion
 -> LOGO turtle graphics (very simple and easy to set up/use with just a few lines of code)
 -> uses Flickr photos API-Application Programming Interface to change background desktop pic
+-> allows you to 'upload' code you've written by publishing it online for others to see/share/play with
+-> allows you to 'download' others code...in order to run it/and, play games...or, just in order to learn/see how it's done
 -> plus, there is a 'ton' of really helpful resources out there in the form of: books/web sites/videos/-etc.

 -----